 Runner Up: Corsair K95 RGB Platinum

-Below are the twelve best mechanical Keyboards for typing.
-They come at various price points, but are all great options for typing – you just need to pick the one that works best for you.
+Below are the top 12 mechanical Keyboards for typing.
+They come at various price points, but are all great options for typing – you just need to pick the one that works for you.

 DAS Keyboard 5Q